slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The past doesn't help understanding the present.
 It's the present that helps understanding the past.' -- José Saramago (Writer)*

-You can't start the next chapter of your life if you keep re-reading the last one.

 You are your memory.
-However let go your past [failures](chapter_1_self.md#on-mistakes-and-failure): they are meant to guide you, not to define you or determine your future.
-The people who struggle most are the ones who can’t accept the incessant unfairness of life.
-They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

-> *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.' -- Irish saying*

-> *'He'd wasted most of his life thinking he'd wasted most of his life'*

-> *'Never regret something that once made you smile.' -- Amber Deckers (Writer)*

-> *'Stop looking for happiness in the same place where you lost it.' -- Unknown*

 Life becomes very easy when you have studied the past and recognize the recurring patterns.

 > *'History does not repeat, but it does rhyme.' -- Mark Twain (Writer)*